 Have a plan for if things go wrong

 Occasionally, employer/employee relationships do not work out and you may decide to let a member of staff go.
-However, you must handle redundancy procedures with upmost care.
-Read the steps to take if you need to dismiss an employee.
+However, you must handle redundancy procedures with the utmost care.

 Visit industry-leading insurer, Qdos, for an online quote.
 IR35 cover also available.